kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/02_The_Kubernetes_Study_Guide/README.md

 kubectl explain xxxxx
 ```

-Where 'xxxxx', is set to something like 'pod.spec'.
+Where 'xxxxx', is set to something like `pod.spec`.

 The output of some commands are quite long, on those occasions we'll only show an extract using 3-dot notation, and truncate out the rest: